riquiofficial/taylor_hopkinson_challenge/readme.md

 `npm start`

-When your browser opens, you should see a the solution to the challenge!
+When your browser opens, you should see a solution to the challenge!